 The library also owns many of the Rebecca Caudill Young Readers’ Book Award winners.
 The award is given annually to the author of the book voted most outstanding by students in grades four through eight in participating Illinois schools.
 The award is named in honor of Rebecca Caudill who lived and wrote in Urbana, Illinois for nearly 50 years.
 The award is given in recognition for her literary talent and the universal appeal of her books which have touched the hearts of many children and young adults.
 Look here for a complete list of nominated titles.

 The library’s collection also includes the Monarch Award winners.
 The Monarch Award: Illinois’ K-3 Children’s Choice Award is given annually to the author and/or illustrator chosen by Illinois school children in grades Kindergarten to 3rd grade.
-The Monarch Award is sponsored by the Illinois School Library Media Association.
+The Monarch Award is sponsored by the Association of Illinois School Library Educators.
 Look here for the complete list of the Monarch Award nominees.